AlexKent3141/casino/README.md

 * Different number of players (single player or even > 2 players).
 * Support for imperfect information games.

-Optimisations:
-* Multi-threading.

 ## Design
 The problem domain is specified by defining a `CAS_Domain` struct.
 This struct contains pointers to functions that implement the domain rules such as move generation and scoring.

-One unusual feature of Casino is that it does not perform any dynamic memory allocation.
+Casino does not perform any dynamic memory allocation.
 The application must allocate a single buffer of memory and pass this to Casino, which will use the memory as it sees fit.
 This makes Casino much easier to maintain - it is much more difficult to introduce memory leaks!

-The search routine will keep running until it runs out of resources i.e. available memory or time.
+The search routine will keep running until it runs out of time.
+If it runs out of memory it will keep simulating its existing tree.

 ## Building
 Casino is written in C89 and only depends on the standard library so it should be completely portable.
-The library must be compiled using GCC (GCC exclusive extensions are used).

-I have done most of my testing on Linux but have confirmed that it is possible to compile Casino (and run the examples) in Windows under Cygwin.

-### Casino library
-The Casino library can be compiled by running `make` in the root directory.
-This will produce the libcasino.so shared library which can be linked against by applications.

-All of the exported functions are defined in the casino.h header in the include folder.

-### Unit tests
-The tests can be compiled by running `make test` in the root directory.

-### Example games
-Tic-tac-toe: compiled by running `make tictactoe`

-Breakthrough: compiled by running `make break`

-Amazons: compiled by running `make amazons`
+It is built using cmake and has been tested on Windows and Linux.

+For example, from the root directory you can run the commands (on Linux):

+`mkdir build`

+`cd build`

+`cmake ..`

+`cmake --build . --config Release`

+This will build the Casino library and all of the games.